Fall 2021 Program

 Nature & Farm School for Children

-Farm & Nature School is an all-year around outdoor educational program.
+Nature & Forest School is an all-year around outdoor educational program.
 Learning happens through the natural sciences of the rhythms of the seasons.
-It is through observation, active listening, fostering curiosity & child-lead play that learning through these changes will happen on the farm.
+It is through observation, active listening, fostering curiosity & child-lead play that learning through these changes will happen in the Forest.
 Mother Nature is the teacher, and we are her students.

-Although there will be activities planned, we believe in letting children’s curiosities and interests lead the way.
-This is also why Farming & Nature School’s attendance is at a low ratio.
+We believe in letting children’s curiosities and interests lead the way.
+This is also why school’s attendance is at a low ratio.

 Throughout the program, children will be guided through hands-on learning that may also look like: